jdamcd/android-crop/README.md

 ## License & Credits

 Apache License, version 2.
-Most of the cropping code is from AOSP.
+Most of the cropping code originates from AOSP.
 Thanks to android-cropimage contributors.